-On March 11, 2020, we opened up the Coracle Community more publicly so anyone who felt drawn to it and found out about it could be a part of it.
-We're excited to see where God leads us, and who God leads to us.
+On March 11, 2020, we launched what we called the Coracle Community more publicly so anyone who felt drawn to it and found out about it could be a part of it.
+We were excited to see where God led us, and who God led to us.